ToluGIT/DLP-AWS-lambda/README.md

 ## Step 1 - Add the example data to S3

-Save each of the example data files as individual text files on your computer, Open the S3 console by visiting: https://s3.console.aws.amazon.com/s3/buckets
+Save each of the example data files as individual text files on your computer; open the S3 console by visiting https://s3.console.aws.amazon.com/s3/buckets

 Create a new bucket:

  * Click on <kbd>Create bucket</kbd>
- * Enter a name of your choice and select the desired region (ensure it matches the region where you have set up Macie), Leave all other options as default and <kbd>Create bucket</kbd>.
+ * Enter a name of your choice and select the desired region (ensure it matches the region where you have set up Macie); leave all other options as default and <kbd>Create bucket</kbd>.

 **********Note:********** Ensure the bucket region is the same as the Macie region.